MP Estate Planning UK

 Key Takeaways

-• The current processing time for LPA applications is around 20 weeks.
+• The current processing time for LPA applications is 8 to 10 weeks.

-• The OPG is working to reduce delays, with plans to introduce a digital service.
+• The OPG is constantly working to reduce delays.

 • Ensuring error-free applications is crucial to avoid further delays.

-• A Solicitor can help ensure the LPA is completed correctly and provide guidance during the waiting period.
+• Your adviser can help ensure the LPA is completed correctly and provide guidance during the waiting period.

 • Discussing future wishes with proposed attorneys early can help prepare for the future.